-I went to Europe on the tail end of winter, and for a few days, I suffered in the cold of up to -10 to -15 deg Celsius.
+I went on my first Euro trip on the tail end of winter, and for a few days, I suffered in the cold of up to -10 to -15 deg Celsius.
 While I don’t really regret being a contrarian (snow can be beautiful too), I lost some days just staying inside the house.

 Familiarize yourself with websites that can help you save money.

 Make a list of the countries you are interested to visit.

 Include the cities and the sights that are a must-see for you.
 Once you get your visa and you know how long you’ll stay there, you’ll be able to finalize your itinerary.